tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-ghostnet.md

 ## Installation

-### Download and copy bb-cli
+### Download and copy tezbake
-To begin, download the latest bb-cli version for your Linux desktop and copy it to a universally available location so you can execute BB-CLI command from any location.
+To begin, download the latest tezbake version for your Linux desktop and copy it to a universally available location so you can execute tezbake command from any location.
 Using the commands below, typed or pasted one-by-one is the intended order of operations.
 If you have a regular Intel or AMD computer that's not "ARM" based.

    ```
-   cd /tmp && wget https://gitlab.com/groktech/bakebuddy-cli/-/raw/main/bb-cli-linux-amd64 && chmod +x bb-cli-linux-amd64
+   cd /tmp && wget https://github.com/tez-capital/tezbake-releases/raw/main/tezbake-linux-amd64 && chmod +x tezbake-linux-amd64
-   sudo mv bb-cli-linux-amd64 /usr/sbin/bb-cli
+   sudo mv tezbake-linux-amd64 /usr/sbin/tezbake
    # you may be prompted for sudo password; execute 1 line at a time
    ```

 If you have a Raspberry Pi or you're running Linux on macOS M1 architecture:

    ```
-   cd /tmp && wget https://gitlab.com/groktech/bakebuddy-cli/-/raw/main/bb-cli-linux-arm64 && chmod +x bb-cli-linux-arm64
+   cd /tmp && wget https://github.com/tez-capital/tezbake-releases/raw/main/tezbake-linux-arm64 && chmod +x tezbake-linux-arm64
-   sudo mv bb-cli-linux-arm64 /usr/sbin/bb-cli
+   sudo mv tezbake-linux-arm64 /usr/sbin/tezbake
    # you may be prompted for sudo password; execute 1 line at a time
    ```

-### Setup Tezos node, signer and install bb-cli dependencies
+### Setup Tezos node, signer and install tezbake dependencies

    ```
-   bb-cli setup -a --node-configuration=https://gitlab.com/groktech/xtz.configs/-/raw/main/ghostnet.json
+   tezbake setup -a --node-configuration=https://gitlab.com/groktech/xtz.configs/-/raw/main/ghostnet.json
    # you may be prompted for sudo password
    ```